Infineon/IM69D130-Microphone-Shield2Go/README.md

 Please be aware that the sample rate is the rate of the actual sampling - if you have overflow or loose values, the actual sampling rate will be lower.
 This will lead to a wrong playback speed as the actual sampling rate does not match the selected one.

-You can now play the recorded file, e.g., with Audacity.
+You can now play the recorded file, e.g. `output.wav` in this case, with Audacity from the example folder.

 ## Known Issues